LambdaFiend/bidirectional-typing/README.md

 In contrast to YALCI's REPL, this one does not include desugaring, as it would hold no relevance to the language and its respective type system.

-## Some insights of mine

-Just like VSBDT's, this bidirectional type system only has the unit base type.
-Indeed, this means the degree of expressivity of this type system depends entirely on how we can use System F to encode meaningful structures.

-No type annotations are required whatsoever, as let-bindings are not included in the implementation.
-Thus, one may wonder what purpose annotations serve: mainly, it allows for the downcasting of a term's type.

-Furthermore, this polymorphism is impredicative.
-In practice, it means that, unlike System F, this system won't allow an abstracted variable (which occurs multiple times) to be instantiated to more than one unique type.
-Now, technically, it means that we can't instantiate type variables to polymorphic types, precisely because type variables must be monomorphic.
-There are some examples of this inside the ```programs/default_tests.txt``` file.

-Despite this restriction, this type system manages to be quite appealing.
-Its degree of expressivity does not need to be pushed further in a handful of scenarios, and it brings great comfort to the programmer for not having to write any annotations.
-However, in constrast, it should be noted that a lack of let-bindings as well as of fixed point iterators makes the act of programming less intuitive and even too restrictive.

 ## Report any bugs
 Do not forget to report any bugs.
 I'll be very glad to listen to any complaints.